Image: Dental Health Services Victoria

 - full dentures – are used when all of the teeth in one jaw are missing.
 These dentures are made from plastic

-- part dentures – are made when there are some teeth missing, but other teeth remain.
+- partial dentures – are made when there are some teeth missing, but other teeth remain.
 The denture replaces only the teeth that are missing.
 These dentures can be made from plastic, metal or a combination of both.
 They usually have little metal clasps which rest or grip on the natural teeth to hold the denture in place.
 It is important for your remaining teeth to be in good health, to support the part denture.

 Dentures can be made for you by a dentist, dental prosthetist (advanced dental technician) or specialist prosthodontist.